Loretta Goggi: The eighties

 In 1980 Loretta published the summer single Notti d'agosto, written for her by her dear friend Franco Califano and embarked on a new international tour with her sister Daniela entitled Supergoggi which goes up to the countries of Latin America.

-In the same year, again with her sister Daniela, she is also the protagonist of an episode of the successful television variety Giochiamo al varieté, directed by Antonello Falqui broadcast on Rai's Network 1, in which the two sisters play famous couples of the Italian and international show business.
+In the same year, again with her sister Daniela, she was also the protagonist of an episode of the successful television variety Giochiamo al varieté, directed by Antonello Falqui broadcast on Rai's Network 1, in which the two sisters played famous couples of the Italian and international show business.